williamzhangNU/VAGEN/README.md

 ![image (7)](https://github.com/user-attachments/assets/ddea7352-0a14-45a5-94a9-655a07c9fe3e)

- ## Limitations and Future Work
+# Project Roadmap

+## Short-term Goals
+- [ ] Address training stability issues
-- Training can be unstable, often requiring early stopping
+  - [ ] Implement improved early stopping techniques
+  - [ ] Investigate root causes of instability
+  - [ ] Test alternative optimization strategies
-- We aim to expand evaluation to more diverse visual environments
+- [ ] Expand evaluation framework to more diverse visual environments
-- Future plans include scaling to larger models and applying TRICO to text-only tasks
+- [ ] Scaling to larger models and applying TRICO to text-only tasks
+- [ ] Merge to RAGEN for better package mangement

 ## Acknowledgement
 We thank [RAGEN](https://github.com/RAGEN-AI/RAGEN) for its innovative exploration in multi-turn reinforcement learning for LLM agents.
 We thank [verl](https://github.com/volcengine/verl) for its RL framework.
 We thank [EasyR1](https://github.com/hiyouga/EasyR1) for adding initial support for VLMs to verl.